Quick Summary

 By adopting robust multi-cloud security practices, using advanced monitoring tools, and ensuring data encryption and compliance across providers.

-E-commerce companies manage peak-season traffic efficiently, while healthcare providers ensure compliance with regional data laws using multi-cloud solutions.
+E-commerce companies leverage multi-cloud strategies to handle peak-season traffic efficiently without downtime, while healthcare providers use them to ensure compliance with regional data laws by securely managing patient data across multiple cloud platforms.

 Assess business needs, select the right providers, integrate with management tools, and continuously monitor performance and costs.